Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The charge for single sided photocopies on letter sized paper is $0.15 per page or $0.20 per page for double side copies.
 For color copies, the charge is $1.00.
 Audio copies of meetings are available at $3.00 a disk.

 The Flagler Beach Library is located at 315 S. Seventh Street.
-The library has a variety of books, audio books, magazines and even puzzles.
-For more information on the library's programs, tour the library page.
+The library has a variety of books, audio books, and magazines.
+For more information about the library, tour our library page.

 You may contact the Code Enforcement Officer at 386 517 2000 ext 249 or click the following link.